kwiatks/climate-change-setup-oxford/README.md

 - Click the circular symbol to the top right of the screen and check your username is shown
 - You are now part of the Trial group

 - **VERY IMPORTANT** : Notify the IBM team of your IBM ID (which is your email) since we have arranged for special access to some datasets that are not usually available.
 They will add you to the Oxford Group.
-We MUST carry this out between 8-9pm on Fri 7th Feb 2020, we are unable to do this on Saturday.
+We MUST carry this out by 8:30pm on Fri 7th Feb 2020, we are unable to do this on Saturday. or Sunday.

 ## 3. MUST DO : Register your IBM ID to get access to PAIRS APIs